ITUnlp/UniParse/README.md

 is retained in these cases.
 Note that this batching strategy only employes padding on character sequences.

 ``ScaledBatcher`` groups sentences into clusters with 1D k-nearest nabors, and pads everyting to the longest sample in each batch.
 The batch size is unorthodox in that it is a scaled product of the number of tokens.
+The essence of this strategy is to maintain
+(an approximate) constant token count in each batch.
+Even though some batches may contain many or few actual sentences, the contained token information remains the same at each learning step.
-A batch size is, given a cluster of size ``c`` and its longest sentence length ``l``
+A batch size is, given a cluster size ``c``, and longest sentence length ``l`` .

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;nsplits=\frac{c}{(cl)/scale}" />
 <br>
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;batch\_size=\frac{c}{nsplits}" />

-In essence this scales batches with long sentences to be short, and longer for short sentences.
-Note that this batching strategy employes padding on both word level, as well as character sequences.
+This batching strategy employes padding on both word level, as well as character sequences.

 ```